Fred Merkle: Aftermath

 Giants manager John McGraw was furious at the league office, feeling his team was robbed of a victory (and a pennant), but he never blamed Merkle for his mistake.

 The Cubs went on to win the 1908 World Series.
 The team then went through a 108-year-long championship drought, before finally winning the World Series in 2016.

 Bitter over the events of the controversial game, Merkle avoided baseball after his playing career ended in 1926.
 When he finally appeared at a Giants old-timers' game in 1950, he received a standing ovation.

 Fred Merkle is commemorated in his hometown of Watertown, Wisconsin.
 The city's primary high school baseball field at Washington Park is named Fred Merkle Field.
 Also, a black plaque honoring him was erected in the park on July 22, 2010.
 A second plaque in Watertown is on the grounds of the Octagon House.

-Merkle's Bar and Grill in Chicago is named after Fred Merkle.

 Family life

 Merkle and his wife Ethel Cynthia Brownson Merkle enjoyed a long marriage, from 1914 to his death in 1956.
 The Merkles had three daughters: Marjorie, Jeannette, and Marianne.
 His grand-nephew is computer scientist Ralph Merkle.